 Permissions granted to code can be controlled by the application domain in which the code is running.

-Application Domains and Assemblies
+Application domains and assemblies

-This topic describes the relationship between application domains and assemblies.
+This section describes the relationship between application domains and assemblies.
 You must load an assembly into an application domain before you can execute the code it contains.
 Running a typical application causes several assemblies to be loaded into an application domain.

 The way an assembly is loaded determines whether its just-in-time (JIT) compiled code can be shared by multiple application domains in the process, and whether the assembly can be unloaded from the process.